Razland/ReproducibleResearch_2/PA2_Assignment.md

-Rather than discarding the original event type variable, the vector of modified eventtype strings is inserted into the stormDat table as new variable 'eventclass' which will be used, where applicable, for these analyses.
+Rather than discarding the original event type variable, the vector of modified eventtype strings is inserted into the stormDat table as new variable 'eventclass' which will be used for these analyses where applicable.

 ```r